Do you dread the next Google update? Have you experienced a ranking drop or annihilation in the SERPs after one of Google’s regular updates?

 Google continually updates its algorithm

-Google makes hundreds of algorithm updates every year.
+Google makes hundreds of algorithms updates every year.
 These updates apply important changes Google believes will return a higher level of relevant search results to users.
 In Google’s world, everything is about the user.
 Every update is designed to increase the quality of search results and decrease the amount of spam that gets indexed and ranked.

 While you can’t guess what’s coming next, you can be prepared to do damage control if necessary.
 First, you need a strategy to stay on top of new updates.